-- 6. Not use food or beverages as rewards for academic, classroom, or sports performances: - 7.
-Ensure that drinking water is available without charge to all students; - 8.
-Establish class schedules, and bus routes that don't directly or indirectly restrict meal access; - 9.
-Provide students with ample time to eat their meals in pleasant cafeteria and dining areas; - 10.
-Establish no more than nine (9) school wide events that permit exceptions to the food and beverage limitations established by Rule.
-The schedule of the events shall be by school, approved by the principal, and shall be part of the annual school calendar3; - 11.
-Abide by the current allowable food and beverage portion standards; - 12.
-Meet or exceed the more stringent of Arkansas' or the U.S. Department of Agriculture's Nutrition Standards for reimbursable meals and a la' carte foods served in the cafeteria4: - 13.
-Restrict access to competitive foods as required by law and Rule; - 14.
-Conform new and/or renewed vending contracts to the content restrictions contained in the Rules and reduce district dependence on profits from the sale of competitive foods. - 15.
-Provide professional development to all district staff on the topics of nutrition and/or physical activity5; - 16.
-Utilize the School Health Index available from the Center for Disease Control (CDC) to assess how well the district is doing at implementing this wellness policy and at promoting a healthy environment for its students;
+- 1. Implement a grade appropriate nutrition education program that will develop an awareness of and appreciation for nutrition and physical activity throughout the curriculum; - 2.
+Enforce existing physical education requirements and engage students in healthy levels of vigorous physical activity; - 3.
+Strive to improve the quality of physical education curricula and increase the training of physical education teachers; - 4.
+Follow the Arkansas Physical Education and Health Education Frameworks in grades K-12; - 5.
+Not use food or beverages as rewards for academic, classroom, or sports performances; - 6.
+Establish class schedules and bus routes that do not directly or indirectly restrict meal access; - 7.
+Provide students with ample time to eat their meals in pleasant cafeteria and dining areas; - 8.
+Abide by the current allowable food and beverage portion standards; - 9.
+Meet or exceed the more stringent of Arkansas' or the U.S. Department of Agriculture's (USDA) Nutrition Standards for reimbursable meals and a la' carte foods served in the cafeteria;7 - 10.
+Restrict access to competitive foods as required by law and Rule; - 11.
+Conform new and/or renewed vending contracts to the content restrictions contained in the Rules and reduce district dependence on profits from the sale of competitive foods.

+- 12. Provide professional development to all district staff on the topics of nutrition and/or physical activity:8 - 13.
+Utilize the School Health Index available from the CDC to assess how well the district is doing at implementing this wellness policy and at promoting a healthy environment for its students.